KevinZhiyuanDing/KevinZhiyuanDing/README.md

 - **[CAN bridge (UBC Supermileage)](https://github.com/supermileage/Speeduino-CAN-Coprocessor)** -- An STM32-based CAN bridge that connects a Speeduino ECU to a vehicle CAN network to relay engine data as real-time telemetry.
 - **[RISC-V Processor](https://github.com/KevinZhiyuanDing/RISC-V-Processor)** -- A 16-bit, 5-stage pipelined CPU in SystemVerilog, synthesized onto a DE1-SoC FPGA.

-I'm always happy to make new friends and talk about interesting topics.
+Thanks for visiting my page.
+I'm always happy to make new friends and talk about interesting topics :)

 <!--
 **KevinZhiyuanDing/KevinZhiyuanDing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.